 Description: An in-depth study of financial analysis and the financial institutions which serve agricultural businesses.
 For each particular type of financial institution, this course will study its sources of capital, its general loan criteria used to evaluate loan requests, and its financial performance.
 For ag borrowers, this course will also examine their financial condition, their projected cash flow and the importance of risk management.
 (Pre req: ACT 1103 and MTH 1203 or MTH 1503)

 Description: Introduction to quantitative decision-making methods for effective agribusiness management, emphasis on problem identification, model formulation and solution, interpretation and presentation of results.
 (Pre req: AIT 1003)

-Description: (Pre req: ECN 1103 and ACT 1103 or ABM 2963) Business management concepts which are involved in the decision-making process when organizing and operating a farming/ranching operation.
+Description: (Pre req: ECN 1203 or ECN 1103 and ACT 1103 or ABM 2963) Business management concepts which are involved in the decision-making process when organizing and operating a farming/ranching operation.
 Includes production economics, record keeping systems, finanical budgets and analysis, crop and livestock enterprise analysis, depreciation, cash flow planning equity, and production efficiency indicators.

 Description: Majors will be required to research, write and report on an agribusiness issue that pertains to their Option, and complete a presentation on their internship.

 Description: Business record systems for farming and ranching.
 Manual and computerized record keeping techniques to aid farm and ranch managers and saml business owners in making management and production decisions and preparing tax returns.